 My research lies at the intersection of child and adolescent development, family systems dynamics, and sociocultural processes.
 My program of research specifically examines two lines of research:

-To further support families and communities of color, more work is needed to understand and dismantle the white supremacist ideologies, norms, and attitudes at the foundation of our society.
-As a family scholar, my work examines the perpetuation of white supremacy through family socialization practices.
+To further support families and communities of color, more work is needed to understand and dismantle the racially oppressive ideologies, norms, and attitudes at the foundation of our society.
+As a family scholar, my work examines the perpetuation of oppressive systems through family socialization practices.

 Intersectionality, an individual's overlapping or combined social identities that dictate one's social position and access to social power/influence, is a huge part of my research program and identity.
-Understanding how individuals and families access social power and capital is vital to understanding how to promote positive well-being and academic functioning within Black families and communities, as well as how to effectively dismantle white supremacist ideologies underpinning the systemic racism permeating our society.
+Understanding how individuals and families access social power and capital is vital to understanding how to promote positive well-being and academic functioning within families and communities, as well as how to effectively dismantle racially oppressive ideologies underpinning the systemic racism permeating our society.